- Mobile Theft

 - Our current average phone charger in standby mode consumes 70 percent less energy than in 2000

-- Our latest chargers use just 0.03 watts, which is 90 percent lower than the U.S. Environmental Protection Agency’s ENERGY STAR standard
+- Our average charger uses just 0.10watts, which is 66 percent lower than the U.S. Environmental Protection Agency’s ENERGY STAR standard

 We use life-cycle assessment to highlight where the environmental impacts occur in the manufacturing, use and disposal of our products.
 This guides the focus of our environmental innovation effort as we research new materials and processes.

-In future work we intend to focus on materials sourcing and manufacturing processes to gain a more detailed understanding of the individual components contributing to the overall impact in the phase of the life-cycle.
+In future work we intend to focus on materials sourcing and manufacturing processes to gain a more detailed understanding of the individual components contributing to the overall impact of the life-cycle.

 Comparison of CO2 burdens across the life-cycle of a smartphone and tablet